jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Preventing output

 When you want to prevent output on a section/collection, you can wirte 'output: false' in Jekyll's config file.
 This is not possible in Hugo.
 The workaround is to create an empty 'single.html' in the layouts directory in the folder corresponding with the section/collection you want this to apply to.
+There is another trick that works, which is [this one](https://gohugo.io/content-management/build-options/#listing-pages-without-publishing-them).

 ### Setting permalinks